 – Camal Pirbhai

-“In this series of photographs, we address historical silencing by drawing on ads that were placed by Canadian slave owners in 1900s newspapers, when the people they enslaved had escaped.
+“In this series of photographs, we address historical silencing by drawing on ads that were placed by Canadian slave owners in 18th century newspapers, when the people they enslaved had escaped.
 Using performers, we create images that seek to restore the humanity of people who were deemed property and excluded from Canada’s historical narratives.
 We honour the courage they demonstrated through their resistance, and we strive to present them in ways that they must have imagined themselves, as people performing their right to freedom.”

 – Camille Turner